Repositories

 Data in kamu

 is shared via repositories.
 There are multiple types of repositories that differ by the kinds of services they provide.
-The most basic repository allows you to simply upload (“push”) and download (“pull”) data.
+The most basic repository allows you to upload (“push”) and download (“pull”) data, while more advanced can allow searching datasets, query data in-place, or subscribing for updates.

 Type | Description | Capabilities | URL Examples |